Financing Home Purchase: Optimising Your Path to Homeownership

 How long should the fixed interest rate period be?

-Can I finance a house without capital?
+Can I finance a house without equity?

 The SCHUFA report is an important factor for the bank in assessing your creditworthiness.
-A good SCHUFA score can lead to better interest conditions.
+A good SCHUFA score can lead to better interest rate conditions.

 Subscribe to our newsletter